-These two layers form one homogeneous product by the cross linking bondings formed during the oxidative curing process :
+Marmoleum FR2 is build up in 3 layers as illustrated in the figure 1.
+These three layers form one homogeneous product by the cross linking bondings formed during the oxidative curing process :

-- 1. Surface layer: This layer gives Marmoleum its design and color and is calendared on the jute backing.
+- Surface layer: This layer gives Marmoleum its design and color.
 After finishing the product at the trimming department a factory finish is applied to protect the surface layer. - 2.
+Intermediate layer: This layer is calendared on the jute backing and contains reused Linoleum. - 3.
 Backing: The backing is woven jute.